How many pages can Claude read?

 The first conversation performs extraction.
 Every conversation after that reads from cache and returns instantly.

 pdf-mcp estimates token usage for extracted text.
-Before Claude Code requests 50 pages, it can check whether they’ll fit and narrow the request before breaking the session.
+Before Claude Code requests 50 pages, it can check whether they’ll fit and narrow the request instead of truncating the answer or killing the conversation.

 Two libraries made this straightforward: